 How many Scholarships are available?

-An average of five scholarships will be made available each year from September 2022 onwards.
+An average of five scholarships will be made available each academic year.

 Who is eligible for the Scholarship?